npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 <p class="intro">Jekyll is a great choice for a simple static site but the evil Mr. Hyde of this story is the installation.</p>

 While installing a security update for WordPress the auto-update failed.
-After taking my head out of my hands I decided to give Jekyll a go.
-I'd heard about it but the only thing I really knew was that it used flat-files rather than PHP and a database.
+After taking my head out of my hands I decided to give [Jekyll](http://jekyllrb.com/ "Jekyll") a go.
+I'd heard about it before from reading Harry Robert's site, [CSS Wizardry](http://csswizardry.com/ "CSS Wizardry") but the extent of my knowledge of it can be summed up by this description from [Type &amp; Grids](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?"):

-They're also called 'static site generators' or 'flat-file CMSs'.
-[This article](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?") explains it as a:

-> ...content management system that stores content in files and folders rather than in a database like a traditional CMS
+> A flat-file CMS is a content management system that stores content in files and folders rather than in a database like a traditional CMS

-## What's the point?

-Apart from the ease of working with just HTML for writing templates, you can also host your site _for free_ using GitHub pages.

-I've seen a rash of articles (one, maybe two) explaining the benefits of using flat-file CMSs.
-I decided to try out [Jekyll](http://jekyllrb.com/ "Jekyll").
-I'll explain how that went in a moment.
-And before you accuse me of bandwagon jumping, I started writing this article before I read [this article on getting started with GitHub Pages](http://24ways.org/2013/get-started-with-github-pages/ "Get Started With GitHub Pages (Plus Bonus Jekyll)").
-And definitely before I'd heard of [this one about the rise of flat file CMSs](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?").
-I'm just a slow writer.

-## So why now Mr. Bandwagon Jumper?

-A failed WordPress update.
-Yes, I tried reinstalled WordPress and recovering the broken database but that didn't work.
-Anyway, my site only had a few pages, images and a couple of blog posts that didn't need reviving.
-I asked myself this question:

-> Do I really _need_ WordPress?

-I looked out of the window for inspiration.
-All I saw was the top of a flat and a pigeon.
-I turned back to my monitor and looked at the database error again.

-> No, I _don't_ need WordPress.

-That was that.
-I decided that it was just too bloated for a simple portfolio site.
-I'd wasted miserable hours tip-toeing around PHP code and messing with local servers.
-I also live in a house with my family and I like to see them now and again (I hope the feeling's mutual).

-I'd heard a bit about Jekyll and noticed that [Harry Robert's](https://twitter.com/csswizardry) site, [CSS Wizardry](http://csswizardry.com/ "CSS Wizardry")  uses it.
-Time for action...
+I thought 'What could possibly go wrong?' and gave it a go...

 ## Installing Jekyll

-This isn't a how-to guide.
+This is most definitely _not_ a how-to guide.
 This is a personal account of how it went for me.
-I've decided to keep it raw and messy to get across how I felt.
-You can skip this is you want.
 It contains swearing and exclamation marks:

 - **Load up the official [Jekyll docs](http://jekyllrb.com/docs/home/).** That's easy.
-- **Open Terminal.** Oh God.
-I knew I'd have to do this.
-It's OK.
-It does scare the hell out of me though.
+- **Open Terminal.** Oh God, I just _knew_ I'd have to do this.
+It's OK but it does scare the hell out of me.
 After an hour of typing gibberish into a black window, it _still_ hasn't installed.
 Shit.
 - **Install _Ruby_, _Sudo_, _Command line Tools_ in _Xcode_ and other stuff.** _Why?_
 - **Update to the latest version of _Ruby_.** Bugger.
 It hasn't bloody worked.
 - **Install _Xcode_.** Er, OK.
 It's so I can install _Command Line Tools_ apparently?
 What the hell _for_?
 WHY?